Israel, Palestinians deeply divided despite renewed peace talks

 Previous peace talks collapsed in 2010 over settlement building in the West Bank, which Palestinians see as grabbing land they want for a state that would include the Gaza Strip and East Jerusalem, all territories captured by Israel in 1967.

-Israel annexed East Jerusalem in a move never recognised internationally.
+Israel annexed East Jerusalem in a move never recognized internationally.
 Palestinians want it for their capital.

 Abed Rabbo said borders, which the Palestinians say must be based on pre-1967 war lines, were "the first issue that must be resolved", countering Israel's demand that all issues, including refugees and Jerusalem, should be tackled simultaneously.